Mayamariaruth/calima/README.md

 Throughout the project, I followed the Agile methodology by using GitHub projects and issues.
 This allowed me to organize the project's tasks into epics and user stories, making it easy to manage them on the Kanban board.
 This helped break down the work into smaller parts, making development smoother and more efficient.
 By utilizing issues in GitHub and MSCW (MoSCoW Prioritization), I was also able to label and categorize the tasks to stay focused on the MVP.
 The "Won't Have's" of this project are still present on the Kanban board for future development.

-I decided not to use sprints in this project due to it being more of a team logic and it made more sense for me to work in tasks.
+I decided not to use sprints in this project due to it being more of a team logic and it made more sense for me to work in a task-based manner.
 Even though I worked on this project alone, using Agile principles helped me track progress effectively and ensure future maintenance.

 ## Features